washim/GorillaML_Plugins/docs/index.rst

 .. code-block:: shell

     gorillaml-canvas init-db

+If facing any issue due to already existing db drop it from ``/installed_location/Anaconda3/var/``

 .. warning:: Dont ignore or forget to run this command or else application stop working properly.